eunrcn/tp/docs/DeveloperGuide.md

 * is reasonably comfortable in using a more CLI based app
 * wants to be better organized

-**Value proposition**: Ultimate companion for Undergraduate students embarking on their internship journey !
+**Value proposition**: Ultimate companion for Undergraduate students embarking on their internship journey!

 ## 6.2 User stories